yaya2devops/bachelor-guide/docs/pfe.md

 <br>

-It went smoothly; we met at the student center, it was a pleasant encounter as we signed the documents and expressed mutual gratitude.
+It went smoothly; we met at the student center for it was a pleasant encounter as we signed the documents and expressed mutual gratitude.

 Everything went well and SS fulfilled the following two steps.